TIBCOSoftware/fabrician-apache-karaf-enabler/README.md

 	  Then add it to the *$KARAF_HOME}/deploy* directory as a Silver Fabric grid library *content files* so that module can be automatically activated when the Enabler is provisioned.
 	  Use Silver Fabric runtime context variables to configure ports, passwords, server, user, role, etc in the JAAS Login module xml file.
 	* Important: If you have several realms defined using same name, you need to redefining one choosen realm with a rank attribute value greater than 0 as the one that you want to use, so that it overrides the standard karaf realm which has the rank 0 or others lower than it.

+*  **Deployment**
+    * Apache Karaf polls a deployment file from the deploy folder, specified by *${KARAF_DEPLOY_DIR}* and then "delegates" the file handling to a deployer to interprets what to "deploy".
+    * By default, Apache Karaf provides a set of deployers:
+      **Blueprint deployer is able to handle Blueprint XML files.
+	  **Spring deployer is able to handle Spring XML files.
+	  **Features deployer is able to handle Apache Karaf features XML files **KAR deployer is able to handle KAR files
+	  **Wrap deployer is able to handle non-OSGi jar files and turns it as OSGi bundles "on the fly".
+      **WAR deployer is able to handle WAR files.
+    * To "install" a Silver Fabric component into Apache Karaf Enabler runtime when after it started, user have 2 options:
+	  ** Add a component scripting file  and implement a `doInstall(ActivationInfo info)` method in script(jython,Rhino script, or jRuby) ** Extend the class *org.fabrician.enabler.KarafContainer* and override the method `doInstall(ActivationInfo info)` in Java and repackage the Apache Karaf gridlib.

 Statistics
 --------------------------------------
 By default, the JMX monitoring service is enabled for Apache Karaf Server, but monitoring is based on  a Role-Based Access Control(RBAC) to the JMX MBeans and operations.